wasm-outbound-http-examples/go/wasi-stealthrocket-net/README.md

 ### Building

-1. `cd` into folder if this example:
+1. `cd` into the folder of this example:

 ```sh
 cd wasi-stealthrocket-net